 That’s how much I loved this career we call journalism.

 Ten years later, I channel that same enthusiasm in everything I do.

-I’m a multi-platform journalist covering business — specifically investing and manufacturing — at the York Daily Record/Sunday News in York, Pa.
+Previously, I worked as a multi-platform journalist covering business — specifically investing and manufacturing — at the York Daily Record/Sunday News in York, Pa.